 Rūta, the Factory Belonging to the Grandchildren of Antanas Gricevičius since 1993

 RETURN OF THE FACTORY

 At the end of the year 1993, the ownership rights to the Rūta confectionery factory were returned to the real owners: the son and granddaughters of Antanas Gricevičius.
 They returned the factory’s activities to the direction chosen by the founder.
-In this way, Rūta once again become a factory producing exclusive, original candies representing Lithuania.
-Later on, in November 2002, Antanas Gricevičius’ Rūta confectionery factory was reorganised to become the private limit liability company Rūta.
+In this way, Rūta once again became a factory producing exclusive, high-quality sweets representing Lithuania.

 The history of Rūta also reflects Lithuania’s history throughout the last century